SAP-samples/cloud-extension-ecc-business-process/mission/install-addon/README.md

    ![](images/ecc15.png)

-    Please note that it will take some time up to 15-20 min to install the Add-ons.
-Once it's installed and you got the message for successful installation , you can assure from seeing the Add-on detail by going again to transaction /nSAINT.
+    Note that it will take some time up to 15-20 minutes to install the add-ons.
+Once they are installed and you get the message for successful installation, you will see the add-on detail by going again to transaction /nSAINT.

    ![](images/ecc12.png)

-   Congratulation!! you have downloaded the installation SP0 version.
+   Result: You have downloaded the installation SP0 version.

 3. Now you have to upgrade to SP1 Pack.
-For this Navigate to Transaction SPAM.
+To do this, navigate to transaction SPAM.
 File name will be "K-10001INASANWEE.SAR".

    ![](images/ecc3.png)